hyperledger/indy-node/design/transaction_endorder.md

 ///
 ///
 /// #Params
-/// request_json - original request
+/// request_json: original request
-/// text and endorser_did - DID of the Endorser that will submit the transaction.
+/// endorser_did: DID of the Endorser that will submit the transaction.
 ///                         The Endorser's DID must be present on the ledger.
 /// cb: Callback that takes command result as parameter.
 ///     The command result is a request JSON with Endorser field appended.